-- 5.1 The Council adopted a Code of Corporate Governance on 25 April 2002.
-It has been reviewed annually since then. - 5.2 There are no significant changes to the Code this year.
-The Code has been revised to ensure that references to supporting plans, policies and procedures are up to date. - 5.3 Officers intend to explore whether the Code of Corporate Governance can be improved by providing web-links between the Code and the supporting evidence cited in the Code.
-However, this is dependent on the availability of staffing resources.
+- 5.1 The Council adopted a Code of Corporate Governance on 25 April 2002 and it has been reviewed annually since then. - 5.2 There are no significant changes to the Code this year.
+The Code has been revised to ensure that references to supporting plans, policies and procedures are up to date.

-6 CONSULTATIONS
+6. CONSULTATIONS

-5.1 Key officers have been consulted in compiling the 2012-13 AGS and Action Plan.
+6.1 Key officers have been consulted in compiling the 2013-14 AGS and Action Plan.
 The draft AGS and Action Plan have been shared with the Council's External Auditors.